Lightjohn/MetaParser/README.md

 # Want to have shorter code, this function wil download html and return a xpath function or result depending of the input
 self.dl.get_xpath(url, xpath=None)

+# To launch an entire function in the pool.
+# Warning: Do not put heavy computation, just IO stuff
+self.dl.launch_async(func, args):

 ```

+# Pool

+If you want to have parallel downloads:
+`
+python3 metaParser.py -n X https://news.google.com/
+`

+With X the download pool size.
+Be fair, do not put too high value here.

 I put more setter, getter and some file management functions in **metaParserUtils.py**.